en-lofty/HF-API/README.md

 ## Features
 - Alerts when a new reply is detected on a thread
-- Tracks when a new private message was received
+- Tracks when a new private message is received

 ## ToDo
 ### Thread tracking